 Panel C. Calcium imaging results.
 Change in fluorescence depicted for 4 mice; changing in fluorescence (bottom) and corresponding behavioural changes (top) seen as gradient overtime for Open Field Test (OFT; left) and Tail Suspension Test (TST; Right)

-Panels D & F. Behavioural quantification for OFT and TST; dotted line represents initiation of mobile phase.
+Panels D & F. Behavioural quantification for OFT and TST; the dotted line represents the initiation of the mobile phase.

-Panels E & G. Calcium imaging quantification for LS SST neurons during OFT and TST; dotted line represents initiation of mobile phase.
+Panels E & G. Calcium imaging quantification for LS SST neurons during OFT and TST; the dotted line represents the initiation of the mobile phase.

 The above described experiments demonstrate the capabilities of the Mightex OASIS Implant for calcium imaging in freely moving mice.
 To learn more about using the system for your research, get in touch today!